kenyee/jetflix/TESTING.md

 ## General Testing Recommendations
-After playing with the app a bit, these are the general testing recommendations:
+After playing with the app a bit, these are general testing recommendations:
 * Unit test viewmodels or use cases (wherever the business logic lives)
 * Unit test any repositories with a mock web server so you can test network error handling
 * Test each composable for display/click behavior (instrumentation tests)